Department of Behavioral Health and Nutrition

 With roots tracing back to 1743, the University of Delaware combines tradition and innovation, offering students a rich heritage along with the latest in instructional and research technology.
 The University is an Equal Opportunity Employer with diversity as one of its core values and, in that spirit, seeks a broad spectrum of candidates including women, minorities and people with disabilities.
 The University of Delaware is the recipient of a National Science Foundation ADVANCE Institutional Transformation Grant, focused on enhancing the climate of the university for women and underrepresented minority faculty.
 Located in scenic Newark, Delaware, within 2 hours of New York, Philadelphia, Baltimore, and Washington, D.C., the University is a Land Grant, Sea Grant, Space Grant, and Carnegie Research University (with very high research activity, a designation accorded to fewer than 3% of degree-granting institutions in the U.S.), and with external funding exceeding $200 million.
 A state-assisted, privately governed institution, the University enrolls approximately 18,000 undergraduates and 4,500 graduate students.

 SALARY AND BENEFITS: Compensation packages are competitive and commensurate with experience and qualifications.
-Faculty at the University have regularly received annual cost-of-living and merit salary increases and the UD benefits package is one of the best in the nation.
-The University is responsive to the needs of dual career couples, supports work-life balance through an array of family-friendly policies, and is dedicated to broadening participation in higher education.
-Relocation funds are available and negotiable.
+Faculty at the University have regularly received annual cost-of-living and merit salary increases and the benefits package is one of the best in the nation.
+Relocation and start-up funds are available and negotiable.

 TO APPLY: Review of applications will begin on November 15, 2022 and will continue until the position is filled.
-Nominations and expressions of interest will be held in confidence, and references will be contacted only with the candidate’s permission.
-Applicants should upload a letter of application that describes their research, teaching, service, and approach to diversity, equity and inclusion, curriculum vitae, and contact information for three references.
-The letter of application and CV will be shared with the search committee.
-For information, contact Iva Obrusnikova, Ph.D., CAPE, Search Committee Chair, at email@example.com; 1.302.831.8032.
+Nominations and expressions of interest will be held in confidence and references will be contacted only with the candidate’s permission.
+Applicants should upload a letter of application that describes their research, teaching, service and approach to diversity, equity and inclusion, curriculum vitae, and contact information for three references at http://www.udel.edu/udjobs/ The letter of application and CV will be shared with the search committee.
+For information contact Marc Lodyga, Ph.D, CHES Search Committee Chair, at firstname.lastname@example.org.